Phillie Phanatic: Performance

 His mother, Phoebe Phanatic, occasionally appears on-field with the Phanatic.
 He also has a younger cousin Phred, and a girlfriend Phiona who are rarely seen.
 According to the Phanatic's official biography, his birthplace is the Galápagos Islands.
+In 2015, the Phillies introduced four inflatable mascots that act as sidekicks to the Phanatic.
+Known as the "Galápagos Gang", the mascots include Sid the Sea Lion, Bessie the Blue-footed Booby, Calvin the Giant Tortoise, and Iggy the Iguana.